Dome: Shapes and internal forces

 Unlike voussoir arches, which require support for each element until the keystone is in place, domes are stable during construction as each level is made a complete and self-supporting ring.
 The upper portion of a masonry dome is always in compression and is supported laterally, so it does not collapse except as a whole unit and a range of deviations from the ideal in this shallow upper cap are equally stable.
 Because voussoir domes have lateral support, they can be made much thinner than corresponding arches of the same span.
 For example, a hemispherical dome can be 2.5 times thinner than a semicircular arch, and a dome with the profile of an equilateral arch can be thinner still.

 The optimal shape for a masonry dome of equal thickness provides for perfect compression, with none of the tension or bending forces against which masonry is weak.
 For a particular material, the optimal dome geometry is called the funicular surface, the comparable shape in three dimensions to a catenary curve for a two-dimensional arch.
-The safe theorem by Jacques Heyman states that when a thrust line is located within the wall of an arch it is in equilibrium and the arch is stable for a given load.
+The safe theorem (in the formulation of Jacques Heyman) states that when a thrust line is located within the wall of an arch it is in equilibrium and the arch is stable for a given load.
 Adding a weight to the top of a pointed dome, such as the heavy cupola at the top of Florence Cathedral, changes the optimal shape to more closely match the actual pointed shape of the dome.
 The pointed profiles of many Gothic domes more closely approximate the optimal dome shape than do hemispheres, which were favored by Roman and Byzantine architects due to the circle being considered the most perfect of forms.